how to write better emails

 You can take advantage of your brain's inclination to search for repetition to increase the effectiveness of your emails.
 Identify your main point, and then repeat it a few times leading up to the call to action.
 That'll help ensure your recipient can quickly and easily understand what you're trying to convey.

-7. Use Bullet Points
+7. Use bullet points

 Bullet points are a great way to quickly communicate ideas.
 They help break up long blocks of text and make information easier to scan and digest.
 Plus, they can give readers a better sense of the structure and flow of your email.
 When used effectively, bullet points can make your message more concise and help ensure your point is communicated clearly.

-8. End with a Call to Action
+8. End with a call to action

 Always include some type of call to action at the end of your emails.
 A call to action is a short phrase or sentence that encourages the reader to take a specific action.
 This could be something like "Please reply with your thoughts by Friday," or "Let me know if you have any questions."
 Clearly outlining the desired outcome of your email helps ensure that the recipient understands what you need from them so that they can act on it.